Goal: Every club, every officer trained

-Round I – when all 7 officers attend training, each officer will receive a cool 28-ounce aluminum water bottle with a matte black finish.
+Round I – when all 7 officers attend training, each officer will receive a glass mug imprinted with the Toastmasters logo.

-Round II – when all 7 officers attend training, each officer will receive a silver silver pen and pencil set with the Toastmasters mark imprinted in black on both.
-Comes in a sturdy case for safe keeping.
+Round II – when all 7 officers attend training, each officer will receive a leather-look hardcover notebook with elastic closure and bookmark.
+Features the Toastmasters logo debossed on the front.

 Important resource for club officers: Club Leadership Handbook.